stephenrho/bayes-workshop/README.md

     - model comparison (including Bayes' factors)
 4. Introduce the `Stan` model language and work through some examples

+## Materials

+### Slides

+- `intro.html` - conceptual introduction to Bayesian analysis
+- `brms.html` - introduction to `brms` with examples
+- `stan.html` - introduction to `Stan` with examples
+- `mcmc.html` - introduction to MCMC sampling in Bayesian analysis (optional extra)

+The `.Rmd` files used to create slides are also available (you may need extra packages to knit)

+### Examples

+- `brms-example1.R` - analysis of the `sleepstudy` dataset from the `lme4` package.
+Reaction times after different amounts of sleep deprivation
+- `brms-example2.R` - analysis of a hypothetical memory study where two groups recall items under two different conditions.
+Outcome is recall accuracy (see `sim-brms-ex2.R` for code to simulate dataset)
+- `brms-example3.R` - analysis of the `wine` dataset from the `ordinal` package.
+Ordinal ratings of wine betterness
+- `stan-example1.R` - analysis of the `sleepstudy` dataset with `Stan` (see `stan-models` folder)
+- `stan-example2.R` - analysis of two-dimensional recall data that (I think) cannot be handled by `brms` (see `sim-recall-2D.R` for code to simulate dataset)

 ## Prerequisites

 This workshop assumes familiarity with: